 Impedance transformers for OCF Antennas and for Antenna Tuner/Ladder Line use have been specifically designed for large impedance ranges and can be chosen by power levels based upon the transmission mode ratings (see table below).
 If these transformers are driven by excessive power outside of their specified frequency ranges or impedance ranges or heavy duty cycles they still may fail so choose the largest power rating within your budget requirements.

 As a general rule, the higher the impedance ratio the narrower the frequency range and the lower the power rating due to the characteristics of ferrite materials and transformer construction techniques.
-For example, running a 500 watt PEP rated 9:1 unun for an end fed antenna at high power or without a feed line choke at a low frequency (where the antenna radiation resistance is very low), will likely cause the unun to prematurely fail due to excess rf current.
+For example, running a 500 watt PEP rated 9:1 unun for an end fed antenna at high power or without a feed line choke at a low frequency (where the antenna radiation resistance may be very low), will likely cause the unun to prematurely fail due to excess rf current.
 Use of any impedance transformer at the limits of the frequency range or impedance levels or power levels is likely to result in reduced performance or permanent damage to the transformer.
 If in doubt, choose a higher rated model and feel confident with a hassle-free, higher safety margin.

 Choke & Impedance Transformer Power Rating Table